pinterest/querybook/docs/developer_guide/developer_setup.md

 sidebar_label: Developer Setup
 ---

-Here is how to setup dev tools before contributing to DataHub
+Here is how to setup dev tools before contributing to Querybook

 ## Setup Local DevTools